remram44/taguette/paper.md

 # Taguette

-Taguette is a web application written in Python.
+Taguette is a web application written in Python [@python] with the Tornado Web Framework [@tornado].
 It is designed to run both on a desktop machine, in single-user mode, or on a server, where it allows real-time collaboration.
 In addition, we have been running a server at [app.taguette.org](https://app.taguette.org/) for anyone to use since March 2019, where we have about 2,000 monthly active users.
 Taguette is multiplatform, with installers provided for MacOS and Windows, a Docker image, and on the Python package Index (PyPI).
 It is available in 7 languages and has been downloaded over 12,000 times.

 ## Importing Documents